 Ambient occlusion adds shading to surfaces near corners which, because of their location, reflect less light compared to other surfaces.
 Too little ambient occlusion can result in a view having a flat appearance.
-You can specify the amount of Ambient Occlusion to use in the Camera Specification dialogs.
-See.
+You can specify the amount of Ambient Occlusion to use in Standard renderings in the Camera Specification dialogs.
+See "Camera Panel"